Part of our Web Search & Data Extraction MCP category.

 - No open source, no self-hosting.
 You’re fully locked into Nimble’s infrastructure and pricing.
 If they raise prices or change terms, you have no alternative deployment option.

-- Stress test performance is poor.
-51.2% success at 182.3 seconds under concurrent load makes this unsuitable for high-volume parallel agent workflows.
+- Stress test performance still unresolved.
+51.2% success at 182.3 seconds under concurrent load makes this unsuitable for high-volume parallel agent workflows, and no public fix or retest has been announced.

 - Closed-source trust model.
 No way to audit how your data is handled, what’s cached, or how requests are routed.
 The SOC 2 certification partially addresses this, but transparency-minded teams may prefer open-source alternatives.